ahmedhaniY/102/Read02.md

   - Gives each group a color, like tags/variables/commands
 - Themes
   - Have a range of themes that help you visually and asthetically
+- Extensions
+  - Offer a variety of extensions that eases the work

 I personally liked [atom](https://atom.io/) for its dark theme and autocompletion.